-BACKGROUND:: Natural killer (NK) cell phenotype and function have recently gained much attention as playing crucial roles in antibody-dependent cellular cytotoxicity (ADCC).
-We investigated NK cell function, as measured by ADCC, in HIV-1 positive individuals before and six months after highly active antiretroviral therapy (HAART) initiation.
+BACKGROUND: Natural killer (NK) cell phenotype and function have recently gained much attention as playing crucial roles in antibody-dependent cellular cytotoxicity (ADCC).
+We investigated NK cell function, as measured by ADCC, in HIV-1-positive individuals before and 6 months after highly active antiretroviral therapy (HAART) initiation.

-CONCLUSION:: HAART improves the ability of NK cells to mediate ADCC after six months.
-This improvement does not correlate with general immune restoration, as measured by CD4 T cell counts, but rather to a decrease in the frequency of NK cells expressing CCR7 and CD27.
+CONCLUSIONS: HAART improves the ability of NK cells to mediate ADCC after 6 months.
+This improvement does not correlate with general immune restoration, as measured by CD4 T-cell counts, but rather to a decrease in the frequency of NK cells expressing CCR7 and CD27.